joshbeckman/notes/about.md

 - The site lives on [[Github::https://github.com/andjosh/notes]] and is served using GitHub Pages
 - This website is statically generated using Jekyll from a set of Markdown files.
 - Except lunrjs and katex, there are no third party libraries.
-I strongly believe in user privacy.